WET (company): 1980s

 The company's first major project came in 1986 when it collaborated with the firm of I. M. Pei as well as landscape architects Dan Kiley and Peter Ker Walker to create the waterscape of Fountain Place (at Allied Bank Tower) in Dallas, Texas.
 The project showed the first use of WET's patented open-jointed paving in a fountain where shots of water appear from the openings in the plaza's surface.

 WET's first municipal project came in 1987 when it was commissioned to create a work for the Los Angeles Music Center.
 The work was designed around Peace On Earth, (Note: See photo of statue with fountain.) a controversial sculpture designed by Jacques Lipchitz.

 In 1988, WET introduced the first of its patented shooters, the MiniShooter, which utilizes compressed air to propel water in the air, for the Seto Ohashi Exhibition in Sakaide City, Japan.
 That same year, the company designed the Splatter Up baseball game manufactured by Worlds of Wonder.

 1990s

 WET teamed with architects Skidmore, Owings & Merrill in 1991 for a water feature at the Gas Company Tower in Los Angeles, California.
 WET designed a series of transparent in-floor elements with water displays on the underside, on which the public can walk and which stretched from the elevator lobby to the building's exterior garden.
+They also utilized their shooter and laminar flow technology in a fountain located in the activity center of the Glorietta mall in Makati, Philippines.
+The jet used in this fountain was able to propel water to nearly the height of the mall’s 190 foot high ceiling of the atrium.
 From 1994 through 1997, WET completed many projects throughout Asia including the Singapore features of Millenia Walk, by Pritzker Architectural Prize Laureate Philip Johnson, the Ritz Carlton Hotel, and Bugis Junction.
 Additional projects included the Jewelry Trade Center in Bangkok, Pattaya Festival Center in the city of Pattaya, and again with the firm of I.M.
 Pei, the Anggana Danamon Bank in Jakarta.